alexandar1000/ADA/README.md

 The simple Java Android application used for testing can be found [here](https://github.com/alexandar1000/ADA-test-simple-Java-project).

 The group report for this project can be found on [overleaf](https://www.overleaf.com/read/fcsmpbsrfndf).

+The docker image can be found at [Docker Hub](https://hub.docker.com/repository/docker/alexandar1000/ada).